 Ever wondered what to eat in Kyoto?
-Prepare your tastebuds for an Japanese food experience like no other!
+Well, we’d suggest preparing your tastebuds for a Japanese food experience like no other!

-Landlocked and away from the sea, Kyoto has a culinary scene unlike any other city in Japan.
+Landlocked and away from the sea, Kyoto has a culinary scene unlike any other we’ve experienced in Japan.
 We already know Kyoto is the spiritual heart of Japan.
-But for foodies, eating might be one of the biggest surprises on a trip to the former imperial capital.
+But for foodies, we think that eating might be one of the biggest surprises on a trip to the former imperial capital!

 People throughout Japan and the world come to Kyoto to enjoy its haute Japanese cuisine.
-The city offers refined & unique takes on traditional and non-traditional Japanese fare.
-Its culinary delights span everything between fine-dining restaurants and non-descript street corners.
+The city offers refined and unique takes on traditional and non-traditional Japanese fare.
+In Kyoto, we’ve tasted culinary delights that span everything between fine-dining restaurants and nondescript street corners.

-Kyoto has a diverse range of tasty food options.
-Although most known for its exquisite tofu dishes, Kyoto has plenty more in store.
-In Kyoto, you’ll enjoy mouth-watering vegetarian meals, sweets, and multi-course haute cuisine (kaiseki).
+Although most known for its exquisite tofu dishes, Kyoto has a diverse range of tasty food options.
+We’ve been able to enjoy mouth-watering vegetarian meals, sweets, and multi-course haute cuisine (kaiseki).
 Along with its local flavours, Kyoto also puts its own stamp on Japanese classics like sushi, soba, and ramen.

-Hungry for the best food in Kyoto?
-Start planning your culinary adventure with this complete Kyoto food guide.
+Hungry for the tastiest food in Kyoto?
+Start planning your ultimate culinary adventure to Japan’s former imperial capital with our complete Kyoto food guide!

 Tofu

 Tofu is almost synonymous with Kyoto cuisine.
-Pretty much every restaurant and kitchen throughout Kyoto serves up this protein alternative.
+And as we wandered the streets, we could see that pretty much every restaurant and kitchen serves up this protein alternative.

-In North America, tofu isn’t the most popular ingredient but it’s been a staple of Asian cuisine for over 2,000 years.
-Tofu is made from coagulated soy milk pressed into white blocks.
+In North America, tofu isn’t the most popular ingredient (outside of vegan circles, at least), but it’s been a staple of Asian cuisine for over 2,000 years.
+It’s made from coagulated soy milk pressed into white blocks.

-For the best-tasting tofu, always choose a location that serves it fresh.
-An artisanal shop called Kinki even lets you watch the tofu-making process.
+For the best-tasting tofu, we’d recommend always choosing a location that serves it fresh.
+We spotted an artisanal shop called Kamo Tofu Kinki Nishi-Kiyamachi (map) that even lets you watch the tofu-making process!

 Kaiseki

-As you search for what to eat in Kyoto, plan for at least one kaiseki meal.
-A traditional multi-course kaiseki meal is the epitome of fine dining in Japan.
+As you search for what to eat in Kyoto, we’d recommend planning for at least one kaiseki meal.
+From what we were told by locals, a traditional multi-course kaiseki meal is the epitome of fine dining in Japan.

-Kaiseki cuisine was originally only an option for the aristocrats of Kyoto.
-It’s still considered a high-class meal.
+Kaiseki cuisine was originally only an option for the aristocrats of Kyoto—and it’s still considered a high-class meal.
 Kaiseki features multiple courses with prices ranging between ¥10,000 and ¥30,000.

-Chefs prepare a variety of dishes using local seasonal ingredients; you never know what to expect from a kaiseki meal until you arrive.
+Chefs prepare a variety of dishes using local seasonal ingredients.
+What we love most about a kaiseki meal is that you never know what to expect until you arrive!

 Shojin

 While kaiseki was a meal for the upper crust of Kyoto, Buddhist monks developed shojin cuisine.
 The monks couldn’t kill living creatures.
-Instead, they prepared vegetarian dishes.
+So, instead, they prepared vegetarian dishes.
 Delicious ones.

-Instead of ¥10,000 or more for a meal, you may pay as little as ¥1,500 for shojin.
-The meals typically include tofu and a selection of veggies simmered in a hot broth.
+Instead of ¥10,000 or more for a meal, we’ve paid as little as ¥1,500 for shojin.
+In our experience, the meals typically include tofu and a selection of veggies simmered in a hot broth.

 The dishes are often simple with limited seasonings and ingredients.
 Of course, chefs in Kyoto tend to get creative with shojin.
 It helps to bring out the natural flavours of the various plant-based ingredients.